derekmorr/Library-Spatial/tools/WinPkg/README.txt

   getPackage.cmd                -- Windows command script that uses the
                                    three tools above
+  clean.cmd                     -- Windows command script that removes all
+                                   tools and licenses downloaded during the
+                                   the toolkit's initialization

 The toolkit is released in the organization shown in the "dist" folder.
 For each release, the "dist" folder is copied into the project's "tags"